1wheel/roadtolarissa/source/_posts/2014-12-24-convex-hulls.markdown

 Unforentently, computures don't typically come with rubber bands and peg boards so to we'll need a different approach to programtically find a set of points convex hull.

 Since each edge of the convex hull lies between two points from our set of points, we can find the convex hull by iterating over each each pair of points and checking to see if it lies on the hull.
-Checking is relativly simple - if some of the points are left of the line connecting the pair and some other are right, the pair can't possiblely be an edge of a [convex](http://mathworld.wolfram.com/Convex.html) shape.
+To check the number of points to the left and right (blue and red) of the line formed by they pair are counted.
+If all the points aren't on the same side, pair can't be an edge of a [convex](http://mathworld.wolfram.com/Convex.html) shape.

 <div id='naive' style='width: 100%'></div>

+While simple, this approch is quite slow:

 ```javascript
 //construct array with all the pairs of points